fedejinich/bitvmx_pkmn_bttl/README.md

 ```

 - Specify the selected input at `build.sh` INPUT and build the Pokemon program by running the build script
-  - This validates (optional) that the program succeeds using the right input and moves it into the required folders.
+  - This script validates that the program succeeds (using the right input) and moves it into the required folders for later verification.

 ```bash
 ./build.sh
 ```

-- Last, but definitely not least, setup a BitVMX environment and validate the proof (the program with the right input) as explained in the [article](https://blog.rootstock.io/noticia/pkmn_bttl-a-pokemon-battle-game-written-in-zig-and-executed-with-bitvmx/) :).
+- Last, but definitely not least, setup a BitVMX environment and validate the proof (the program with the right input) as explained in the [article](https://blog.rootstock.io/noticia/pkmn_bttl-a-pokemon-battle-game-written-in-zig-and-executed-with-bitvmx/) :)
   - Start from "Running on Bitcoin - Step 5.
 Start services"
   - You can modify `bitvmx_protocol/../execution_trace_generation_service.py` to try different challenge scenarios.